-Description of business: Paychex, Inc. and its wholly owned subsidiaries (collectively, the "Company" or "Paychex") is a leading human resource ("HR") software and services company, offering integrated human capital management ("HCM") solutions for HR, payroll, benefits, and insurance services for small- to medium-sized businesses in the United States ("U.S.").
-The Company also has operations in parts of Europe and India.
+Description of business: Paychex, Inc. and its wholly owned subsidiaries (collectively, the "Company" or "Paychex") is a leading provider of integrated human capital management ("HCM") solutions for human resources ("HR"), payroll, benefits, and insurance for small- to medium-sized businesses in the United States ("U.S.") and parts of Europe.
+The Company also has operations in India.

 Paychex, a Delaware corporation formed in 1979, reports as one segment.
-Substantially all of the Company's revenue is generated within the U.S. Approximately one percent of the Company's total revenue was generated within Europe for each of the fiscal years endedMay 31, 2022 ("fiscal 2022"), May 31, 2021 ("fiscal 2021"), and May 31, 2020 ("fiscal 2020").
-Long-lived assets in Europe were approximately 6% and 7% of total long-lived assets of the Company as of May 31, 2022 and 2021, respectively.
-Long-lived assets in India were less than 1% of total long-lived assets of the Company as of May 31, 2022 and 2021.
+Substantially all of the Company's revenue is generated within the U.S. Approximately one percent of the Company's total revenue was generated within Europe for each of the fiscal years ended May 31, 2023 ("fiscal 2023"), May 31, 2022 ("fiscal 2022"), and May 31, 2021 ("fiscal 2021").
+Long-lived assets in Europe were approximately 6% of total long-lived assets of the Company as of May 31, 2023 and 2022.
+Long-lived assets in India were less than 1% of total long-lived assets of the Company as of May 31, 2023 and 2022.

-Within Paychex's HCM solutions, Paychex offers a comprehensive portfolio of services and products that allow its clients to meet their diverse HR and payroll needs.
-Clients can select services on an á la carte basis or as part of various product bundles.
+Within Paychex's HCM solutions, the Company offers a comprehensive portfolio of HCM technology and HR advisory solutions that help our clients address the evolving challenges of HR.
+Clients may choose to have our support teams handle everything for them, or select services on an á la carte basis or as part of various solution bundles.
 Paychex's offerings often leverage the information gathered in its base payroll processing service, allowing the Company to provide comprehensive outsourcing services covering the HCM spectrum.

-Paychex supports its small business clients utilizing its proprietary, robust, software as a service ("SaaS") Paychex Flex® platform and the Company's SurePayroll® SaaS-based products.
-Both products allow users to process payroll when they want, how they want, and on any type of device (desktop, tablet, and mobile phone).
+Paychex supports its small business clients utilizing its proprietary, robust, software as a service ("SaaS") Paychex Flex[®] platform and the Company's SurePayroll[®] SaaS-based solutions.
+Both solutions allow users to process payroll when they want, how they want, and on any type of device (desktop, tablet, and mobile phone).
 Paychex's medium-sized clients generally have more complex payroll and employee benefit needs and can opt for an integrated suite of HCM solutions, which allows them to choose the services and software that will meet the needs of their businesses.